XuanYee06/Coding-Practice/README.md

 # Coding Practice
-This repo is a collection of my simple coding projects and exercises as I learn programming.
+A collection of my simple coding projects and exercises as I learn programming.
 Feel free to explore ^^ This repo is not perfect, but it shows my learning progress, not just results.